Luann & Sonja: Welcome to Crappie Lake: Production

 In July 2022, it was announced production had commenced on an untitled series revolving around Luann de Lesseps and Sonja Morgan.
 In October 2022, it was announced the series was titled Luann & Sonja: Welcome to Crappie Lake, with Jeff Jenkins serving as an executive producer.
+Jenkins stated that scenes involving fights between the women were removed from the final cut, stating, "...we just made the decision that we don’t need more quarrels.
+This is fun.
+This about heart and comedy and making things better..."

 Reception

 Nina Metz, writing for the Chicago Tribune, gave the series 1.5 stars out of 4.
 She described the film as "disingenuous", saying, "A one-off reality TV series isn't going to generate the economic infusion Benton actually needs".
 She also criticized the show as unoriginal, saying the idea was taken directly from The Simple Life, and noted the title of the series was "a riff on Schitt's Creek".
 She also questioned the real impact of the projects Luann and Sonja completed, and described the show as "dull".

 Cady Lang, writing for Time, praised the show for taking a new direction with the housewives, moving away from drama and fighting, and showing more friendship between the two women.
 She described it as a "a captivating comedic masterpiece".
 The Daily Beasts Coleman Spilde also praised the show, comparing it to The Simple Life.
 He described it as "blissfully assured good-time television", and further stated, "If Bravo plays its cards right [...] each new season could be the network's biggest sensation since Real Housewives proper".